 The Biggest Upset at the World Cup

-The First World Cup was held in 1930.
+The First World Cup was held in 1930 in Uruguay.

 The 1950 World Cup

-There was a teacher, a dishwasher, two mailmen, a mill worker, a hearse driver.....
+On the team was a teacher, a dishwasher, two mailmen, a mill worker, a hearse driver.....no professional players.

 The Belfast Telegram described them as :